Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "...Wait.
 How do you know who her sire-?"
 Ayma stopped and her ears pricked up. "**No!** You?!
 And *Daar*?"

 "It was a moment of weakness!"
 Yulna defended herself.
-"He can be… strangely charming."
+"He can be... strangely charming."

-"Well yes, he can, but…" Ayma shook herself.
+"Well yes, he can, but..."
+Ayma shook herself.
 "No, never mind.
 I did too.
-I just didn’t think *you* would… never mind."
+I just didn’t think *you* would... never mind."

 "Well, if the humans can persuade *Whitecrests* to run four-pawed, we’d better keep them far away from the Longears!"
 Yulna joked.